 I hope you’re not promising to swear off RFPs after reading this.
 Not all RFPs are inherently bad.
 But it’s important to tell when an RFP is honest and when it’s just intended to generate column fodder.

 I recommend using your gut feel to tell when a project seems worthwhile and fun.
 Chemistry and shared sense of purpose often go a long way.
-Couple it with the technique above (for best effect, buy the book) and you’ll be vastly better at determining which category an opportunity falls into.
+Couple it with the technique above (for best effect, buy the book (paid link)) and you’ll be vastly better at determining which category an opportunity falls into.

 Got questions about RFPs or selling in general?